-An investment in our common stock is very speculative and involves a high degree of risk.
-You should carefully consider the following risk factors in evaluating our business before purchasing any shares of our common stock.
-No purchase of our common stock should be made by any person who is not in a position to lose the entire amount of his or her investment.
+An investment in our common stock is highly speculative and involves a high degree of risk.
+You should carefully consider the following risk factors in evaluating our business before purchasing our securities.
+No purchase of our securities should be made by any person who is not in a position to lose the entire amount of his or her investment.
 The order of the following risk factors is presented arbitrarily.
 You should not conclude the significance of a risk factor because of the order of presentation.
 Our business and operations could be seriously harmed as a result of any of these risks.